 The best way to get Vitamin D is naturally.
 Try to get out in the sun for 20-30 min everyday if possible.
 If not possible, make sure to take a good supplement.Read more about Vitamin D Deficiency & it’s causes, symptoms, & how to correct it here.
 This is the supplement that I take.

 Vitamin B12 Deficiency is very common in people with Hashimoto’s.
 This can cause fatigue, brain fog, depression, constipation, neurological issues, digestion issues, seizures, nerve damage, anemia, osteoporosis, tingling in the extremities & many more.

 These are 6 of the most common deficiencies associated with Hashimoto’s.
-Remember to consult your doctor & have your levels tested before taking any supplements to determine the dosage and duration that is right for you.
+Remember to consult with your doctor & have your levels tested before taking any supplements to determine the dosage and duration that is right for you.